shrilakshmi-21/Linear-Integrated-Circuit-/README.md

 * Id= 27.727uA for power 50uW
 * Q point= (1.77V, 27.7uA)
 * Gain=30.54dB
+* Power=5.97uW

 ### CS Amplifier with resistive load replaced with PMOS
 * L=180nm, W=300um
 * Id= 27.7uA
 * Q point=(1.79V, 27.7uA)
 * Gain=37.019dB
+* Power=3.9nW

 ## INFERENCE
+* When resistor is replaced with the PMOS it acts as an inverter.
+* By replacing the resistive load with PMOS it is observed that the gain is increased.
+* It is also observed that the power dissipation is also decreased when resistive load is replaced with the PMOS.